NetCordDev/NetCord/Documentation/guides/http-events/webhook-events.md

 [!code-cs[Program.cs](Introduction.WebhookEvents/Program.cs?highlight=8,20)]

+The full example above registers a delegate-based handler.
+Alternatively, you can register a class that implements one of the @NetCord.Hosting.AspNetCore.IWebhookHandler interfaces.

+### Delegate-based Handlers

+As shown in the example above, register a delegate-based handler using @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandler*.

 You can inject any DI services your handler needs.
 To control the lifetime of those injected services, specify a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
 See an example below:

 [!code-cs[Delegate-based Webhook Event handler registration with lifetime](Introduction.WebhookEvents/WebhookHandlerExamples.cs#L12-L16)]

+### Class-based Handlers

-Alternatively, you can use a class-based handler.
-Implement the @NetCord.Hosting.AspNetCore.IWebhookHandler interface of your choice and register it with @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandler*.
+To use a class-based handler, implement the @NetCord.Hosting.AspNetCore.IWebhookHandler interface of your choice and register it with @NetCord.Hosting.AspNetCore.WebhookHandlerServiceCollectionExtensions.AddWebhookHandler*.

 [!code-cs[ApplicationDeauthorizedWebhookHandler.cs](Introduction.WebhookEvents/ApplicationDeauthorizedWebhookHandler.cs#L6-L15)]